jmerali3/Beer_EDA/README.md

 # Beer_EDA
-Just for fun - beer insights
+Just for fun - all insights in the Jupyter Kernel.